 To design an effective solution, we first had to understand the problem space.

 Through survey findings, process analysis, and consulting with our professor, we found that very few people have a solid understanding of their preferred incline grade.
 To better understand the problem space, we conducted secondary research by exploring studies and existing standards for pedestrian accessibility.
+We conducted six main methods of research, which are listed to the right.
+You can read more about the research and general work I did for AccessMap here.
 After completing our design, we wrote out a user research plan that was later approved by the Institutional Review Board as a part of a larger AccessMap mobility study.

 We start from the top by ruling out the inclines that are impossible to traverse.